cwensley/Portable.Xaml/README.md

-Portable.Xaml is a fork of [mono's System.Xaml](https://github.com/mono/mono/tree/master/mcs/class/System.Xaml) converted to PCL and .NET Standard.
+Portable.Xaml is a fork of [mono's System.Xaml](https://github.com/mono/mono/tree/master/mcs/class/System.Xaml) converted to .NET Standard.

 This is intended to be used to read and write Xaml on desktop, mobile, and .NET Core platforms.